Before you consider applying to adopt a BHRR rescue please ask yourselves the following questions.

 If many just read the fountain of information to be found on our websites, many would already know if they might or might not qualify for a BHRR animal.
 We do not just place animals in a home, we place animals in the ‘right matched personality fit’ homes possible ensuring the best chances possible of a ‘successful’ adoption plus experience to one of our animals and their new forever loving home(s).

 BHRR has regular mini-open houses(4 a year) plus organizes four fundraisers every year to give the public the opportunity to meet us and the animals under our care.
 We also do a lot of public speaking plus humane education and therapy visits.
-We would be more than happy to provide references through our Volunteer network, past adopters, behavoural plus training clients etc. too.
-We have so many homes that have been back to adopt second and even third times over the past 20.5 years we have been in operation.
+We would be more than happy to provide references through our Volunteer network, past adopters, behavioural plus training clients etc. too.
+We have so many homes that have been back to adopt second, three, four and even five times over the past 24.5 years we have been in operation.

 *BHRR requires every dog to stay in our program for a minimum of 5 weeks prior to being placed up for adoption – most stay so much longer as we focus on the special needs.
 We have to properly Vet and assess/evaluate and rehab any animal first prior to being placed up for adoption.

 *BHRR is NOT a facility, pound or shelter.
 We operate out of our home and those of our approved temp and perma-foster homes.
 Therefore, you cannot just drop by NOR do we make appointments for people to visit.
-We have such limited quality family time as is and we are not appreciative of people just dropping in or hunting for our home number to call us.
+We have such limited quality family time as is and we are not appreciative of people just dropping in.
+We reside on private property as to all of our of approved foster homes.

 * BHRR hosts four BHRR ‘EXPERIENCE’ mini open houses a year for the public to come interact with us, other members of our BOD, current Volunteers plus the dogs and horses.